JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 ## Program Instructions
 **MainBoard**: Type in associate logins into select cells.
-My login is "joseag", so a PA would type "joseag" into, say, cell W26, which corresponds to the PG role for the EAST AR BELOW MEZZ (aka "Flats" area) LANES 18-25.
+My login is "joseag", so a PA would type "joseag" into, say, cell W26, which corresponds to the PG role for EAST AR BELOW MEZZ (aka "Flats" area) LANES 18-25.

 Within thet GO-CART / NON-INVENTORY section, type in a dock door number into any or all of the following cells: AO44:AO47.
 The following cells are meant for logins: AQ44:AQ47 and AS44:AS47.
 Cells AO48, AQ48, and AS48 are meant for logins as well, for associates placed in the EYT role.